mikepthomas/mikepthomas.github.io/static/media/openrc-f1.d8ed16ef050b58a3e531.md

-# OpenRC F1 Project
+# 3D Printing a radio controlled car

+June 28, 2018 by [Mike Thomas](https://github.com/mikepthomas)

 How I printed my OpenRC F1 car, Designed by Daniel Norée.

-## 3D Printing a radio controlled car

-June 28, 2018 by [Mike Thomas](https://github.com/mikepthomas)

 This project was one of the main reasons I got into 3D printing in the first place.
-Ever since getting my Anet A8 3D printer, I've wanted to build this.

 ![](https://github.com/mikepthomas/mikepthomas.github.io/raw/develop/src/img/openrc-f1/openrc-hero.jpg)